gmac/graphql-stitching-ruby/docs/composer.md

 - `Object` and `Interface` types merge their fields together:
   - Common fields across locations must share a value type, and the weakest nullability is used.
   - Field arguments merge using the same rules as `InputObject`.
-  - Objects with unique fields across locations must implement [`@boundary` accessors](../README.md#merged-types-boundaries).
+  - Objects with unique fields across locations must implement [`@stitch` accessors](../README.md#merged-types).
-  - Shared object types without `@boundary` accessors must contain identical fields.
+  - Shared object types without `@stitch` accessors must contain identical fields.
   - Merged interfaces must remain compatible with all underlying implementations.

 - `InputObject` types intersect arguments from across locations (arguments must appear in all locations):